KC900201/TRIP_endtoend/readme.txt

 2019/11/18 - Create new files for csv to txt conversion and file copying.
 Renamed training config 2019/11/19 - New file to convert GTAV dataset annotation files (csv) to yolo bbox annotation 2019/11/20 - Modifications for gta2yolo.py
+2019/11/29 - Modifications for copyfiles.py.
+Update new cfg file for yolo-obj.cfg using updated anchors